Buoniconti CTE Research Fund

 Prior to his death in 2019, Nick Buoniconti and his wife Lynn launched the Nick & Lynn Buoniconti CTE Research Fund.
 Nick, who was diagnosed with dementia, committed the final years of his life to fighting CTE for the thousands of others who will benefit from effective treatments and eventually a cure.
 Please consider a donation in Nick's honor to support Dr. Ann McKee's research on CTE.
 Click here to make a donation online; scroll down for instructions on how to donate by check, and to read Lynn's letter on the launch of the fund in 2017.

-My husband, Nick Buoniconti, is valiantly fighting his diagnosis of dementia.
-In addition, over the past 4 years, he has developed serious neuromotor issues.
+My husband, Nick Buoniconti, valiantly fought his diagnosis of dementia.
+Over the final 5 years of his life, he developed serious neuromotor issues.
 We believe that this is the unfortunate result of the many years he so passionately played football.